vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/headless/job_scheduler.md

 ### Create the app manifest file

 To prevent the application from starting up immediately, **set the instance count to zero** in the manifest file.
-In addition, the buildpacks should be set to binary_buildpack.
+In addition, the buildpacks should be set to `binary_buildpack`.
 Lastly, ensure the command attribute is set.
 Take notice of the stack when setting the command.
 In the example below, the windows stack defaults to the classic batch command.

 For example:
 ```yml